DenisNikocevic/Financial-Well-being-survey-study/README.md

   •Knoll & Houts financial knowledge scale score<br/>

-  Developed by Melisaa A. Z. Knoll and carrie R. Houts.<br/>
+  Developed by Melisaa A. Z. Knoll and Carrie R. Houts.<br/>

   The purpose of the scale is to measure financial knowdledge using psychometric techniques, that allow for “the comparison of financial knowledge across studies, populations, and programs.” <br/>

    The score is derived from 20 questions<br/>

 # Income
 B